Health Encyclopedia

 This can make it harder for you to fight off infections.

 The liver changes keep it from removing toxins in your blood that can cause brain disease (encephalopathy).
-This condition cause:
+This condition causes:

 • Confusion